 ‘I’m not a photographer; I’m a man with a camera’.
-This is my knee-jerk response to those who confuse the act of taking photographs with photography.
+This is my knee-jerk response to those who confuse my act of taking photographs with the profession.
 Just because I scribble Post-its doesn’t make me a writer, any more than doodling distinguishes me as a draughtsman.
-Just because I have an Instagram account, doesn’t, in and of itself, make me a photographer.
+Just because I have an Instagram account doesn’t make me (or anyone else for that matter) a photographer.

 It has never been easier to take a more than reasonable-looking photograph.
-The camera is now ubiquitous, as not only a thing in itself but also a feature on phones, tablets, and computers.
+The camera is now ubiquitous as not only a device in itself but also an appliance on phones, tablets, and computers.
 The software behind the lens chooses, on our behalf, an adequate exposure, speed, and focal length.
-A toolbox of filters enables the operative (button toucher) to cast upon the captured image a variety of alternative tints and resolutions.
+A toolbox of filters enables the operative (the button toucher) to cast upon the captured image a variety of alternative tints and resolutions.
 There’s nothing intrinsically wrong with these facilities; just don’t delude yourself that you can take any credit for the outcome, beyond pointing, shooting, and decorating.

 When I take a photograph (using an iPhone, usually), I’m aware of what the camera is contributing to the process.
-As a consequence, I know full-well the choices and determinations that fall to me.
-These include, observation, recognition, ideation, isolation, composition, and exposure and focus.
+As a consequence, I know full-well the choices and determinations that fall to me alone.
+These include, observation, recognition, ideation, isolation, composition, exposure, and focus.
 (I often override the automatic settings.)
 After the exposure, I assume responsibility for reframing the image, and editing its perspective, brightness, contrast, sharpness, and saturation.
 This is my frame of mind and approach when taking photographs for Instagram.

 Photographing, to borrow Clement Greenberg’s phrase, ‘keeps me visual’.
 For Greenberg, writing about art – critically and routinely – forced him to look.
 During periods when I’ve made sound works exclusively, the camera has helped maintain the discipline of active, selective, and creative perception.
 As such, I photograph not only what I see but also in order to see.